zachstultz/anime-lang-track-corrector/readme.md

 ```
 EX: python3 anime_lang_track_corrector.py "/folder/to/anime" "https://discord.com/api/webhooks/WEBHOOK_KEY" #The webhook is optional
 ```

-## Common Use Case
-So you have an anime mkv file that has dual audio, so it has two english subtitle files within it.
-A subtitle for all dialogue to be used with the japanese audio, and a signs & songs subtitle for use with the english audio.

-But the problem is that the signs & songs or full subtitles language flag isn't set properly, it's showing as Undetermined or Not Applicable.

-That is the purpose of this program, in my case, for use with plex.
-Plex can very easily pick subtitles and audio for you automatically based on your preferences, but it can't do this when the tracks aren't properly labeled with their correct language.

 ## Current Goals
 1. Rewrite script to use classes.